TravisLinkey/obsidian/6 - Full Notes/Engineering/Databases/Third Normal Form.md

 Rule: Ensure that all non-key columns are fully dependent on the [[Primary Key]].
 This means eliminating partial dependencies where a non-key column is dependent on part of a [[Composite Primary Key]].

 - Database must be in the [[First Normal Form]] & [[Second Normal Form]]
-- No transative dependency - All fields must only be determinable by the primary/composite key, not by other keys.
+- No transitive dependency - All fields must only be determinable by the primary/composite key, not by other keys.

-#### Example: Split a table into two to seperate data that is dependent on only a part of the primary key.
+#### Example: Split a table into two to separate data that is dependent on only a part of the primary key.

 | StudentId | Course | Instructor | InstructorOffice |
 | --------------- | --------------- | --------------- | --------------- |